JackJPowell/hass-psn/README.md

 - Media Player
   - When playing a game the media player entity will be populated with game details such as the title and cover art

+## Options

+There is now an option to configure the playstation network integration so it will create all additional state attributes as top level sensor entities.
+If you had trouble referencing the state attributes on the sensors, toggle this option on.

 ## Playstation Messages

 The integration supports sending playstation network messages using the notify.playstation_network action.
 Below are two examples: